LetItGoApp/LetItGo/README.md

 - [X]	User can create a new account
 - [X]	User can login and log out
 - [X] User can view main home screen and navigate to profile and photo fragments
-- [X] User can post a new photo to the home feed that includes a description of the product
+- [X] User can post a new photo to the home feed
 - [X]	User can view a feed of photos from the home feed
 - [ ]	User can view location of the item posted
 - [ ]	User can comment on a post